lkandakji/CUNEX/README.md

 │   └── ...
 ```

-5. Preprocess your image dataset directory using ```data_prep.ipynb```.
+5. Preprocess your image dataset directory using the ```data_prep.ipynb``` notebook.
 The model expects the same file format for images that it was trained on (png).
-BMP and WEBP conversion functions are available, but you may easily add a cell for whichever extension conversion is necessary.
+Conversion functions for BMP and WEBP are already included, and you can easily add a new cell to handle other file formats if needed.

 # Run
 Run inference with ```nnunetv2/inference/inference.py```.
 Be sure to change paths where specified.
 The predicted masks are binary, so an additional directory ```/Dataset0001_imagesTs_pred_vis``` is made with visible masks for your viewing.